Shijie Sheng

 • The molecular mechanisms underlying tumor cell phenotypic plasticity in tumor progression, metastasis and tumor response to host immune surveillance or drug treatment.

-• Experimental cancer models with 3D culture, tumor xenografts in vivo and genetically modified mice
+• Models of tumor and the microenvironments, with 3D culture, tumor xenografts and genetically modified mice

 Research Description

-Sheng S, Bernardo MM, Dzinic SH, Chen K, Heath EI and Sakr WA.
-Tackling tumor heterogeneity and phenotypic plasticity in cancer precision medicine: our experience and a literature review.
-Cancer Metastasis Rev 2018;37:655-63.
+S Sheng, MM Bernardo, SH Dzinic, K Chen, EI Heath, WA Sakr, Tackling tumor heterogeneity and phenotypic plasticity in cancer precision medicine: our experience and a literature review.
+Cancer Metastasis Review.
+2018;37:655-63.

 Education/Training